minlew/minlew/README.md

 ## About Me

-- 📊 **Data Analyst**: Proficient in SQL and Python to analyze and visualize data.
+- **Data-Driven Problem Solver**: I use SQL and Python to explore, analyse, and model data to support decision-making.
-- 🐍 **Python Enthusiast**: Exploring data analysis with libraries like Pandas, Matplotlib, and Seaborn.
-- 🗃️ **SQL User**: Skilled in querying and managing data.
-- 🌱 **Always Learning**: Constantly expanding my knowledge through new projects and challenges.
-- 🚀 **Looking Forward**: Excited to collaborate on projects and grow in the data analytics field.
+- **Data Scientist**: Building machine learning models using Scikit-learn and applying statistical thinking to real-world datasets.
+- **Insight Communicator** – Experienced in translating complex data into clear visualisations and business-friendly insights.
+- **Continuous Improver** – Actively developing my skills in machine learning, experimentation, and advanced analytics.

-## 📚 Skills
+## Technical Skills

-- **Languages**: SQL and Python
+- **Languages**: Python, SQL
-- **Libraries**: Pandas, Matplotlib, Seaborn, Scikit-learn
+- **Libraries**: Pandas, NumPy, Scikit-learn
-- **Tools**: Excel, Power BI, Jupyter Notebook, Git
+- **Tools**: Jupyter, Git, Tableau, Excel

 ## What You'll Find Here

-- Code examples: I'll share simple code snippets as I learn new concepts.
-- Projects: I'll be working on small Python projects to apply what I've learned.
+- End-to-end ML projects (from data cleaning to cross-validation, to feature engineering, to modelling and evaluation)
+- EDA projects
+- Practical applications of statistics and predictive modelling

 ## Get in Touch